All Episodes

 So they're undocumented by definition.

-How all they have to do is show up here.
+All they have to do is show up here.

-I've been here since uh I've been living in the shadows, and I've I've been here since December of 2006.
+I've been here since I've been living in the shadows.

-What's somebody just know you haven't?
+Somebody just know you haven't.

 The idea here is not to kick anybody out.

-But it's not it's not time to care.
+But it's not time to care.

-You know this Ben and Jerry's business.
+You know, this Ben and Jerry's business.

-They have made how many millions from cows who now it turns out are polluting global warming far more than CO2, the methane.
+They have made how many millions from cows, who now it turns out, are polluting global warming far more than CO2, the methane.

 And so now they're just trying to buy their indulgences.